Frequently asked questions

 There will be a range of stalls in the event village with food and drink available to purchase.

 PLEASE NOTE: Cheltenham Challenge is committed to reducing our impact on the environment by reducing wastage and limiting the use of single-use disposable plastic containers.
 We ask that participants BRING AND RUN WITH their own REFILLABLE DRINKS BOTTLE.
-Water stations will be equipped with pumps for refilling.
+Water stations will be equipped with jugs for refilling.

 There is plenty of free car parking within Cheltenham Racecourse.
 Please follow signs and marshal directions.
 The Cheltenham Challenge does not involve any road closures and we do not anticipate any traffic jams on the day.